hetima/SolidStateSidebar/README.md

 A simple sidebar for Windows desktop that displays hardware diagnostic information.

 This is currently under development.
-Please use the [SidebarDiagnostics fork](https://github.com/hetima/SidebarDiagnostics) until it is completed.

 ### Download